Skip to main content

 A fixed out-of-pocket dollar amount the patient pays for covered services before co-insurance begins.

-Describes whether the patient is active under the insurance plan and may get healthcare benefits.
+Describes whether the patient is active under the insurance plan and qualifies for health care benefits.

 In-network refers to doctors or facilities that are part of an insurance plan’s group of providers that it has a contract with.
 Out-of-network simply means that the doctor or facility does not have a contract with the insurance plan.
 In general, services obtained by in-network providers and facilities result in lower patient out-of-pocket costs.